ShikhaBhatia-MS-GH/SpecX-AI-Agent/docs/06-publishing-and-sharing.md

 The SpecX AI Agent is intended to be shared **in a controlled manner**, based on partner readiness and governance expectations.
+The SpecX AI Agent is the only agent that is published or shared.

+The Audit Agent operates as an internal child agent invoked by SpecX and is not shared, published, or accessed independently.

 ### Recommended sharing practices